zaborowska/documentation/Geant_in_FCCSW.md

 Geometry is provided by DD4hep via GAUDI's service GeoSvc.

-  * additionaly for fast simulation user wants a specific behaviour in certain geometry volumes.
+  * In fast simulation user wants a specific behaviour in certain geometry volumes.
 That specific behaviour is described in classes derived from G4VFastSimulationModel.
-Geant will not perform normal transportation inside volumes with fast simulation models attached, providing that particle triggers that model.
+Geant will not perform normal transportation inside volumes with fast simulation models attached (providing that particle triggers that model).

   The fast simulation model needs to be attached to a G4Region object.
 That G4Region can contain one or many logical volumes (parts of the detector).

-    Currently a fast simulation model FastSimModelTracker will be created and attached automatically for every G4LogicalVolume that contains 'tracker' in its name in DD4hep geometry constructor (with the intermidiate step of creating the G4Region).
-Work in progress to change that to be more customizable (set from xml file).
+  Currently a fast simulation model FastSimModelTracker (GeantSim/GeantFast/GeantFast/FastSimModelTracker.h) will be created and attached automatically for every G4LogicalVolume that contains 'tracker' in its name in DD4hep geometry constructor (with the intermidiate step of creating the G4Region).
+Work in progress to change that to be more customizable (in particular set from xml file).

 ### 3.3.
 Physics List

 Geant simulation requires the particles and processes definitions - the so-called physics list.
 The currently used physics list is FTFP_BERT, which is recommended by Geant4 for HEP.